RViMLab/ICCV2017-plenoptic-camera-calibration/README.md

-# plenoptic-camera-calibration
+# Plenoptic Camera Calibration
 Matlab code for plenoptic camera calibration.
 Check the supplementary video for an overview of the process.
+If you use this work, please cite our paper by S. Nousias, F. Chadebecq, J. Pichat, P. Keane, S. Ourselin, and C. Bergeles, “Corner-Based Geometric Calibration of Multi-Focus Plenoptic Cameras,” Int.
+Conf.
+Computer vision, pp. 957 - 965 2017.

 Before running the following steps ensure that the micro-lens centers are available.
 If not, run LightFieldCalib_Step1_MicroLensCenter using your camera's white images.